Iceland in the Eurovision Song Contest 2008: Heats

-The eleven heats took place between 6 October 2007 and 12 January 2008.
-In each heat three acts presented their entries, and the winning entry voted upon solely by public televoting qualified directly to the semi-finals.
-An additional eleven entries, one per heat voted upon by an additional televote following each heat from the two remaining acts, were awarded wildcards for the Second Chance round.
+The eleven heats took place between 6 October 2007 and 12 January 2008 where three acts presented their entries in each heat.
+The winning entry voted upon solely by public televoting qualified directly to the semi-finals, while one of the two remaining acts was awarded a wildcard following a separate televote.

 Second Chance

-The Second Chance round took place on 12 January 2008 where three of the eleven wildcards selected by the jury competed.
-"Hvar ertu nú?" performed by Dr. Spock was voted upon solely by public televoting to proceed to the final.
+Three of the eleven wildcards were selected to compete in the Second Chance round, which were announced on 6 January 2008.
+The three acts presented their entries in the Second Chance round on 12 January 2008 where "Hvar ertu nú?" performed by Dr. Spock was voted upon solely by public televoting to proceed to the semi-finals.

 Semi-finals

 The four semi-finals took place on 19 January, 26 January, 2 February and 9 February 2008.
 In each semi-final three acts presented their entries, and the top two entries voted upon solely by public televoting proceeded to the final.
+Birgitta Haukdal, who was scheduled to perform her song with Magni Ásgeirsson in the first semi-final, did not appear during the show as she was on holiday.

 Final

 The final took place on 23 February 2008 where the eight entries that qualified from the preceding four semi-finals competed.
-Eurobandið performed their entry in Icelandic in the heats and semi-final, however, they presented their entry in English in the final.
-The winner, "This Is My Life" performed Eurobandið, was determined solely by televoting.
+Eurobandið performed their entry in Icelandic in the heat and semi-final, however, they presented their entry in English in the final.
+The winner, "This Is My Life" performed Eurobandið, was determined solely by televoting that registered more than 100,000 votes.
 In addition to the performances of the competing artists, the show was opened by a medley featuring past Icelandic Eurovision entrants performing their songs.

+Ratings

 Promotion

 Euroband made several appearances across Europe to specifically promote "This Is My Life" as the Icelandic Eurovision entry.
 On 24 April, Euroband was one of the guest performers of 1995 Icelandic Eurovision entrant Björgvin Halldórsson's Jólagestir Björgvins concert which was held at the Circus Building in Copenhagen, Denmark.
 On 25 April, Euroband performed during the UKEurovision Preview Party event which was held at the Scala Club in London, United Kingdom and hosted by Paddy O'Connell.